EduhG/My-Website/README.md

 ﻿# My Website

-My professional website, containing personal information and the projects i have done.
+My professional website, containing personal information and the projects I have done.